puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_commit/readme.md

    which is by default turned on.
 It can be switched off by setting up 'do-rollback' flag in input of
    Commit RPC request.
 Then only failed devices will be rollbacked.

+!!!
+The 'skip-unreachable-nodes' flag controls whether unreachable nodes are skipped when the RPC commit is sent.
+If set to 'true', nodes that are not reachable are skipped and others are configured.
+The default value is 'false'.
+!!!

 ![RPC commit](RPC_commit-RPC_commit.svg)

 The third and fourth phases take place only on the nodes that support